zzzprojects/learn-orm/tutorials/visual-studio/debugging-in-visual-studio.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/debugging-2.png">

-The yellow arrow represents the statement on which the debugger paused, which also suspends app execution at the same point, you can now check the values of each variable just by hovering the mouse cursor on that variable and it will display it =s value.
+The yellow arrow represents the statement on which the debugger paused, which also suspends app execution at the same point, you can now check the values of each variable just by hovering the mouse cursor on that variable and it will display its =s value.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/debugging-3.png">